piya03/devTinder-web/README.md

 - ConfigureStore > Provider > createSlice > add reducer to store
 - Login and see data in store
 - Navbar should update as soon as user login
+- You should not be access other routes without login